If

 without pressure makes for a fun trek.
 Imagine gawking at almost every piece of

 shrubbery along the way.
-Wondering what flower or fruit or tree that you saw.
+Wondering what flower or fruit or tree you see.
 It's

 just you and the great outdoors.
 There's no lead pack bellowing orders to hurry up.
 Following the yellow trail of Camp John Hay is